 - Using the Sling Resource Merger to avoid duplicating out-of-the-box components;

 - Removing responsive CSS and leveraging functionalities inside AEM for it;

 - Make 95+% of the requests cacheable, ensuring high performance.

 #2 Core Components

-A few years ago, Adobe started an initiative called WCM Core Components was launched to move away from the old "foundation" components that were not up-to-date with all the best practices that have been developed and to provide a solid layer upon which every project could extend.
+A few years ago, Adobe started an initiative called WCM Core Components.
+The idea was to move away from the old "Foundation Components” that had become outdated and instead provide a solid library of components upon which every project could extend.

-By using these components and leveraging the idea behind them, we're able to setup a very flexible code-base and gain the possibility to upgrade the components one-by-one, without breaking functionality.
+By using these components and leveraging the ideas behind them, we are able to setup extremely flexible code-bases and gain the possibility to upgrade components one-by-one, without breaking backwards-compatibility.